 Germinating Cannabis Seeds – The Paper Towel Method

-- Place your seeds on a wet paper towel, a good couple inches from each other.
+- Place your seeds on a wet paper towel.

 - Fold the paper towel over your seeds.

 - Place the wet paper towel and seeds in a small plastic bag.